nikitakesha13/walmart_vision/README.md

-install pip
+1. install python on your Windows computer

-pip3 install -r requirements.txt
+2. pip install -r requirements.txt

+If you need to upgrade any package, use command: pip install --upgrade <corrupted package>